ChunkanYu/GQL-RedChem/README.md

                   \end{pmatrix},
 ```

 The GQL_RedChem package requires the Matlab coupled with Cantera.

+How to use?
+1) main_0dSimulation.m: calculate the detailed chemistry, GQL reduced chemistry and QSSA reduced chemistry.
+2) main_GQL_RedChem.m: code to find out the GQL reduced chemistry, which will be stored in GQL_Ms.mat.
+Note that there are many candidates stored in the GQL_Ms.mat.
+One needs to select and test them in main_0dSimulation for his validation for a wider range of application.

 References: